Mech Showdown Onboarding Experience

 Cross-platform Considerations

-Mobile: Highlight button with pulsing effect as guidance
+Mobile: Highlight button with pulsing effect

-PC: Highlighted keyboard shortcuts and mouse controls with interactive overlays.
-Alternate wording for specific platform.
+PC: Highlighted keyboard shortcuts and mouse controls

-Console: Emphasized controller inputs with button prompts.
+Console: Emphasized controller inputs

 Iteration